valeriova96/valeriova96/README.md

-- 👋 Hi, I’m @valeriova96
+- 👋 Hi, I’m Valerio
-- 👀 I’m interested in blockchain, crypto-currencies, fintech and technology in general
+- 👀 I’m interested in AI and Machine Learning
 - 🌱 I’m currently learning various topics in my MSc of Engineering in Computer Science
-- 💞️ I’d love to collaborate w/ Amazon, Google, Apple, Tesla, SpaceX, Virgin-Hyperloop
+- 💞️ I’d love to collaborate w/ global firms or startups, in order to meet mentors for my personal development
 - 📫 How to reach me -> valeriovalente96@gmail.com